lolcommits/lolcommits/README.md

 If [Boxen](https://boxen.github.com) is your thing, [try this](https://github.com/AssuredLabor/puppet-lolcommits).

-Lolcommits v0.7.0 was the last release to support Ruby < 1.9.3.
+Lolcommits v0.8.1 was the last release to support Ruby < 2.0.
 If you'd like to use this gem on older rubies, install it with:

-    [sudo] gem install lolcommits --version 0.7.0
+    [sudo] gem install lolcommits --version 0.8.1   # for Ruby 1.9 [sudo] gem install lolcommits --version 0.7.0   # for Ruby 1.8

 ### Linux